jjhny2a/LFTP4WIN-CORE/README.md

 **Note:** Please read this [guide](https://www.ssh.com/ssh/putty/windows/puttygen) for using puttygen import or create key files.

 All you need is to have your key file in the Putty format.
-You can create a new ppk format key using `puttygen`.
+You can create a new PPK format key using `puttygen`.
 It can also load and export an OpenSSH format key to the ppk format.

 **Note:** Loading too many keys from the `keys` folder may result in authentication errors.
 I suggest you keep it simple and only have a few unique keys here relative to your sessions.